Kanger Gives the Subtank A Going Over And Ends Up With The Plus

 The airflow control has also been re-designed and does allow for more air to pass through in the largest setting.
 The airflow for me is still a little stiff when trying to turn, not a huge issue but something I think could be improved upon.

 The ‘O’ rings have also look to have been improved to help prevent the leaking a number of vapers had (I didn’t personally) and the addition of the spare black rings is a nice touch.

 How Does The Subtank Plus Perform

-The supplied 0.5 Ohm and 1.2 Ohm coil heads provide a couple of different vaping experiences, I have used both and they performed really well with the Decadent vapers Mint Choc and the Manabush Powwow Sauce I use with each respectively.
-The flavours were pronounced on both and vapor volume excellent.
+The supplied 0.5 Ohm and 1.2 Ohm coil heads provide a couple of different vaping experiences, I have used both and they performed really well with Decadent Vapers Mint Choc Chip and the Manabush Powwow Sauce I use with each respectively.
+The flavours were pronounced on both and vapour volume excellent.

 If you decide to try sub ohm vaping for the first time I would also recommend using a lower nicotine strength than your usual, 3-6mg is perfect or the throat hit may be a too heavy.

 I’m no expert with rebuildable atomisers by any means, the Subtank is as far as I have got with this and that only requires me to feed cotton through the coils.
 It’s an area I’m not massively interested in getting into, I personally prefer swapping out coils, I’m a little lazy like that.

 All I can say is that the Subtank makes dabbling with building super easy for beginners, whether this is a good or a bad thing is open to discussion.
 If this is an area you want to explore further then the Subtank certainly gives you the best of both worlds.